A large B star surrounded by the nebula NGC 2023. It lies about 1,600 light-years away. Credit: Adam Block / NOAO /AURA/ NSF.

 A Be star is a B star that shows emission lines of hydrogen, typically with variable and complex line profiles, of which Achernar is a well-known example.
 The emission comes from a circumstellar disk of material that has formed due to a combination of mass loss and rapid rotation.
-The one-fifth of B stars that fall into the Be category spin unusually fast (even for B stars), with rotational velocities of 250 to 500 kilometers per second.
+The one-fifth of B stars that fall into the Be category spin unusually fast (even for B stars), with rotational velocities of 250 to 500 km/s.
 Different models propose disk radii ranging from 2 to 20 times the radius of the central star, which may itself have a radius of 3 to 12 times that of the Sun.
 Be stars vary in brightness and spectrum, on several different timescales.
 There are variations on long timescales of weeks to decades connected with the formation and dispersal of the disk, on medium timescales of days to weeks often connected with the binary motion of some of these stars, and on short timescales of 0.3 to 2 days that may due to non-radial pulsation or rotation.
 Some Be stars, such as Gamma Cassiopeiae, undergo occasional fadings and show deep, narrow absorption lines due to the ejection of a shell.
 Individual stars can change from B to Be to B-type shell star and back to B again.
 In certain cases, whether an object appears as a Be star or a shell star may depend on the direction from which it is being viewed.
 O and A stars that show the same behavior are customarily referred to as Be stars, too.

 One of the big theoretical problems with Be stars has been to explain why material in the disk is held at some distance from the star instead of either being pulled closer or flying away into space.
 A promising new model, described in 2002, relies on the existence of a magnetic field around Be stars producing what is called a magnetically torqued disk.
 Magnetic field lines channel stellar wind material leaving the surface of the star down toward the equatorial plane.
 A disk then forms in the region where particles have enough angular velocity to counteract gravity.
 This model suggests that only a narrow range of types of star would form a detectable magnetically torqued disk and be seen as Be stars.
 Heavier stars would need an unreasonably large magnetic field while lighter stars would produce disks too small to be detected.